2010 North-West Frontier Province attacks: Attacks

 The American consulate attack killed 8 people including 2 security service personnel.
 However, no Americans were hurt in the attack.
 The perpetrators were armed with guns and grenades and two car bombs.
 The security barrier was damaged, while shells from rocket-propelled grenades and hand grenades were seen in the vicinity.
 Police said one of the car bombs exploded at a checkpoint 50 metres from the consulate, while the other 100 kg bomb went off close to the consulate gate.
 At least three blasts were reported before a firefight between security forces and the attackers followed.
 According to Pakistan police official Ghulam Hussain, "The target was certainly the American consulate but they didn't succeed in getting there...one of the suicide bombers blew himself up close to the gate.
 Police guarding the US consulate started retaliatory fire.
 More blasts took place.
 We have recovered unexploded material from four different points".
 The US Consulate General said two Pakistani security guards employed by the Consulate General were among those killed in the attack.

 Hours earlier 44 people died in a suicide attack at a rally in the north-western town of Timergara, Lower Dir District, during a meeting of the Awami National Party (ANP), the ruling coalition in North West Frontier Province.
 Zahid Khan, an Awami National Party spokesperson, said his party were celebrating plans to change the name of the North West Frontier Province when a suspected suicide bomber detonated his explosives.
 An official of the ruling ANP party, Hashim Khan Babar, told the media the attacks appeared to be in response to a major security operation which was launched in the Orakzai tribal region near Peshawar last week.

 Perpetrators

-Tehreek-e-Taliban Pakistan claimed responsibility for the attacks in a telephone release by Tehreek-e-Taliban Pakistan spokesman Azam Tariq, with the statement "We accept the attacks on the American consulate.
+Tehreek-e-Taliban Pakistan claimed responsibility for the attacks in an announcement by telephone from their spokesman Azam Tariq, with the statement "We accept the attacks on the American consulate.
 This is revenge for drone attacks.
 We have already told you that we have 2,800 to 3,000 fedayeen (suicide bombers).
 We will carry out more such attacks.
 We will target any place where there are Americans" The attack was revenge for Drone attacks in Pakistan.

 A BBC analyst said the Pakistani Taliban were apparently aiming for a feat to match the one last December in Khost, Afghanistan, in which several American CIA officials were killed.